What Is IV Rank? One Analogy That Makes It Click

 The clearest explanation of IV Rank (IVR) for options traders: what it actually measures, why it matters for premium selling, and one counterintuitive finding from our own backtesting.

 If you trade Bull Put Spreads or any premium-selling strategy, you've probably heard "enter when IV is high."
 But what exactly is IV Rank — and why IV Rank instead of IV itself?
+In our backtest of 846 BPS trades, filtering by IV Rank actually reduced CAGR from 133.5% to 79.2%, which is why understanding what IV Rank actually measures (and what it doesn't) matters.

 An Analogy That Makes It Click